Small living room with dining area layout

-10 Small Living Room with Dining Area Layout Ideas That Actually Work
+10 Genius Small Living Room with Dining Area Layout Ideas That Actually Work

 Introduction – Small Space, Big Stress?
 Not Anymore.

-If your living room and dining area are fighting for space, trust me, you are not alone.
+If your living room and dining area are constantly fighting for space, you’re definitely not alone.

-I have seen so many apartments where the sofa blocks the dining table, the dining chair hits the TV unit, and walking feels like playing real-life Tetris.
-Not fun.
+I’ve seen so many small apartments where the sofa blocks the dining table, chairs bump into everything, and just walking around feels awkward.
+It gets frustrating fast.

-With the right small living room with dining area layout ideas, you can make even a tight space feel:
+With the right small living room with dining area layout ideas, even a tight space can feel

 Layout 1 – Sofa as a Natural Divider Between Living and Dining

-This is one of the easiest and most effective layouts.
+This is one of the easiest layouts to try, and it works surprisingly well.

 How to set it up

-• Place the sofa in the middle of the room, not against the wall
+• Place the sofa in the middle, not against the wall

-• The dining table is directly behind the sofa
+• Put the dining table directly behind the sofa

-• Use a slim console table behind the couch if space allows
+• If you have space, add a slim console table behind the sofa

 Sofa Divider Layout for Small Apartments